avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 ## 1. Introduction
-This document outlines the steps of setting up the Infineon PSoC™ 6 Artificial Intelligence Evaluation Kit [CY8CKIT-062S2-AI](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/) with /IOTCONNECT to quickly and easily demonstrate the Imagimob sound classification model.
+This document outlines the steps of setting up the Infineon PSoC™ 6 Artificial Intelligence Evaluation Kit [CY8CKIT-062S2-AI](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/) with /IOTCONNECT to quickly and easily demonstrate Infineon's AI sound classification model by Imagimob.

 ## 2. Prerequisites
 This guide has been tested with the following environment: